 Sharing a favorite my mom would make for me growing up and when I go home to visit.
 This Thai Red Curry with Chicken recipe is SUPER easy to make–only takes 25 minutes from start to finish!

 Pair with jasmine rice and I guarantee you’ll be going back for seconds–so delicious!
-A word of caution–the curry paste referred below packs a little heat.
+A word of caution: the curry paste referred to below packs a little heat.

 Key ingredient #1: Curry paste

 One item that my pantry is never without is curry paste.
 I’ve tried many, but one brand that I swear by is Maesri curry paste.
 Maesri is plentiful in variety, ranging in green curry, sour curry, panang, and the list goes on.